An improved example for an autoconvolution inequality: Introduction

 \subsection{Acknowledgements}

 ZL is supported by DMS-2409803.
 We thank Jos\'e Madrid and Stefan Steinerberger for helpful discussions and encouragement.
 The authors would also like to thank Alina Duca for matching ZL with CB in a call for undergraduate math research projects in Fall 2024.
 We are also grateful for the computing resources provided by the North Carolina State University High Performance Computing Services Core Facility (RRID:SCR\_022168).
+Finally the authors would like to thank the referee for numerous improvements to the exposition and suggesting a way to modify our initial function so that it uses integer arithmetic rather than floating point arithmetic which happened to also give a small boost in ratio.